The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Small-business owners are integral to the fabric of the U.S. economy, generating millions of jobs and providing identity to the communities they serve.
+Small businesses have generated 12.9 million net new jobs over the past 25 years, which accounts for two-thirds of the jobs added to the economy, according to the U.S. Small Business Administration.
 By fostering entrepreneurship and innovation, small businesses keep local economies healthy and vibrant.

 Despite these benefits, many small businesses often lack funding to sustain and expand their operations, relying on local investors to get the capital they need to grow.
 Investing in small businesses offers potential returns, diversification, and an opportunity to participate in the success of the American economy.